 Antibiotics in food

 Antibiotics are routinely administered to livestock (including poultry) and farmed fish to help reduce infections in the crowded conditions in which they are raised.
 Milk typically contains measurable quantities of antibiotics.
-Based on other evidence concerning these foods and the risk of breast cancer, beef, pork, lamb, and milk should be avoided, and organic rather than non-organic chicken (and other poultry) should be purchased, if possible.
+Based on this and other evidence concerning these foods and the risk of breast cancer, intake of beef, pork, lamb, and milk should be limited, and organic rather than non-organic chicken (and other poultry) should be purchased, if possible.
 Wild caught salmon and other fatty fish are preferable to farm raised fish because they normally have higher omega-3 content, in addition to not having been raised using antibiotics and pesticides.

 Bottom line

-Based on the available evidence, we conclude that the association between overall antibiotic use and breast cancer is not strong and causality has not been shown.
-Women should continue to follow the prevailing medical advice to limit antibiotic use to when it is strictly medically necessary and to complete any course of antibiotics once it has been started.
+Based on the available evidence, the association between overall antibiotic use and breast cancer is not strong and causality has not been demonstrated.
 Serious infections can be deadly or cause permanent injury and should be treated appropriately.
+However, women should continue to follow the prevailing medical advice to limit antibiotic use to when it is strictly medically necessary.

 Sources of information in this webpage